-Topics Held regular meeting with the European Federation of Pharmaceutical Industries and Associations (EFPIA).
+Topics Held "Regular Meeting with the European Federation of Pharmaceutical Industries and Associations (EFPIA)

-Scene of the meeting Scene of the meeting
+Scene of the Meeting

 Opening Remarks